favtuts/aws-cloudformation-samples/WPSureStack/docs/Setup.md

 * **BucketName**: Your image uploads will get copied to this S3 bucket, which acts as a CDN origin for CloudFront.
 Make sure the bucket name is unique.
 * **WebsiteTitle**: This is the **Site Title** of your WordPress website.
-* **WebsiteDomain**: You can leave this blank, and WP SureStack will just use your public IP as your URL.
+* **WebsiteDomain**: You can leave this blank, and WP CloudStack will just use your public IP as your URL.
 If you happen to have a domain name registered, enter it here.
 Just remember to point your DNS to the public IP address.

 **Note**: You can change your domain name later on.
 Check our documentation to learn more.